Jolimont Yard: Today

 On 28 April 2008 Premier John Brumby announced that his government was proposing a multimillion-dollar development to link the sports and arts precincts in Melbourne's CBD.
 To be funded by a public-private partnership, the railway lines would be roofed and commercial buildings built on top.
 The next day the Victorian Employers' Chamber of Commerce and Industry urged the roofing over the railway lines east of Federation Square for the construction of a residence for the Prime Minister of Australia, and as well as for hosting visiting heads of state and business delegations.

-In August 2009 the VECCI again brought up the topic of roofing over the railway tracks, an article in The Age cited that an 2002 costing of $1.4 billion.
+In August 2009 the VECCI again brought up the topic of roofing over the railway tracks, an article in The Age cited a 2002 cost of $1.4 billion.